Bad Brains Logo

 The logo image is a certain synthesis of religious themes and reality.
 The band’s name is in large, stone-like letters, which remain half-destroyed after a fearsome lion, symbolizing the Creator, has passed through them.
 With one sweep of its tail, it destroys a building.
 The album’s eponymous song has a patriotic theme and was probably inspired by the September 11 attacks.

-The nation-building process promises stability and a peaceful future, advocated by the musicians.
+The nation-building process promises stability and a peaceful future, as the musicians advocate.
 Therefore, the emblem and the album title are a kind of call.
 The drawing reflects the first lines of the composition:

 I pledge allegiance to the flag of the United States of America